eltoroit/LDS_Interview/interview.md

 **READER:** But it has parenthesis...

 **EL TORO:** True, most of the time, the presense of a parenthesis indicate a function... but not always.
 Let's explain this by comparing to Apex.
-How do you decorate a test calss in Apex?
+How do you decorate a test class in Apex?

 **READER:** `@IsTest`